quacksouls/bitwalk/plan.md

   - Buy 3 more Hacknet nodes.
 Upgrade each node to Level 10.
   - Work for Carmichael Security, Software Job requires 75 Hack.
   - Write a basic hack script called `early-hack.js`.
-  - Write a script that uses the script `early-hack.js` to let each of the following servers hack itself.
+  - Write a script called `early-deploy.js` that uses the script `early-hack.js` to let each of the following servers hack itself.
 Each of these servers do not require any ports to be opened.
     - n00dles
     - foodnstuff
     - sigma-cosmetics